base10/pomodori/doc/notes.md

 - Base methods move to a base module class
 - Config set-up moves to a set of common examples
 - Initial config file can be a class method on Pomodori::Configure

+## 2013-11-30

+I'm trying to think of how I can safely extract Pomodori::Configure and:

+- Change it over to a class
+- Get other classes to declare their own initialize
+- Update calls to environment accordingly